-- a reworking of The Hero’s Journey
+- A reworking of The Hero’s Journey

-- a simple series of index cards with a list of characters, major scenes and sequels
+- A simple series of index cards with a list of characters, major scenes and sequels

-- structured timelines
+- Structured timelines

-- a series of character questionnaires showing development, motivations, flaws and strengths
+- A series of character questionnaires showing development, motivations, flaws and strengths

-- story maps
+- Story maps

-- one-page chapter-by-chapter outlines
+- One-page chapter-by-chapter outlines

-- one-page synopses
+- One-page synopses

-making notes in journals.
-As George RR Martin, creator of A Song of
+Some authors have plotted their stories for decades in their heads, making notes in journals.
+As George RR Martin, creator of A Song of Fire and Ice says:

 Source for Outlining Methods